Metro-Goldwyn-Mayer: 1920s and 1930s

-MGM's hits in 1939 included The Wizard of Oz, Ninotchka, starring Greta Garbo, The Women, starring Joan Crawford and Norma Shearer and Gone with the Wind, starring Vivien Leigh as Scarlett O'Hara and Clark Gable as Rhett Butler.
+MGM's hits in 1939 included The Wizard of Oz; Ninotchka, starring Greta Garbo; The Women, starring Joan Crawford and Norma Shearer; and Gone with the Wind, starring Vivien Leigh as Scarlett O'Hara and Clark Gable as Rhett Butler.
 Although Gone With the Wind was produced by Selznick International Pictures, the film was distributed by MGM as part of a deal for producer David O. Selznick, Mayer's son-in-law, to obtain the services of Gable as well as financial assistance necessary for Selznick to complete the film.
-While The Wizard of Oz was a critical hit, the production costs for the film were so expensive, it took 20 years before it turned a profit.
+After Selznick International foundered in 1944, MGM acquired the full rights to Gone With the Wind.
+While The Wizard of Oz was a critical hit, the production costs for the film were so expensive it took 20 years before it turned a profit.

 1940s

-Within one year, beginning in 1942, Mayer released his five highest-paid actresses from their studio contracts: Joan Crawford, Greta Garbo, Norma Shearer, Myrna Loy and Jeanette MacDonald.
+Within one year, beginning in 1942, Mayer released his five highest-paid actresses from their MGM contracts: Joan Crawford, Greta Garbo, Myrna Loy, Jeanette MacDonald and Norma Shearer.
 After being labeled "box office poison", Crawford's MGM contract was terminated and she moved to Warner Brothers, where her career took a dramatic upturn.
 Garbo and Shearer never made another film after leaving the lot.
 Of the five stars, Loy and MacDonald were the only two whom Mayer later rehired, in 1947 and 1948 respectively; Crawford returned to MGM after Mayer's departure for the musical drama Torch Song in 1953.

 Increasingly, before and during World War II, Mayer came to rely on his "College of Cardinals"—senior producers who controlled the studio's output.
 This management-by-committee resulted in MGM losing its momentum, developing few new stars, and relying on the safety of sequels and bland material.
 (Dorothy Parker memorably referred to the studio as "Metro-Goldwyn-Merde".)
 Production values remained high, and even "B" pictures carried a polish and gloss that made them expensive to mount.
 After 1940, production was cut from 50 pictures a year to a more manageable 25 features per year.
-During this period, MGM released several very successful musicals with stars such as Judy Garland, Fred Astaire, Gene Kelly, and Frank Sinatra.
+During this period, MGM released several very successful musicals with stars such as Fred Astaire, Judy Garland, Gene Kelly, and Frank Sinatra.